WorldHealthOrganization/smart-trust/input/pagecontent/trust_gateway_architecture.md

 <img src="PrimarySecondaryExchange.drawio.png" alt="TNG Use Case - Primary-Secondary Exchange" style="width:400px; float:none; margin: 0px 0px 0px 0px;"/>

 ##### Combined Sources Exchange
-IN the combined sources exchange use case, the gateway will download data from multiple gateways and append it to its own data set.
+In the combined sources exchange use case, the gateway will download data from multiple gateways and append it to its own data set.
 This results in a combined collection.

 <img src="CombineSourcesExchange.drawio.png" alt="TNG Use Case - Primary-Secondary" style="width:400px; float:none; margin: 0px 0px 0px 0px;"/>